 How Pennsylvania plans to fix collapsed section of Interstate 95 in Philadelphia

-Pennsylvania’s transportation secretary, Michael Carroll, said demolition work is continuing around the clock on the roughly 100-foot (30 meter) section of I-95, and the Biden administration is pledging its aid.

-For now, I-95 will be closed in both directions.
-The elevated southbound portion of I-95 will have to be demolished, as well as the northbound side, officials say.
+For now, I-95 is closed in both directions.
+The elevated southbound portion of I-95 was being demolished, as well as the northbound side, officials say.

-The destruction of a section of I-95 is likely raise the cost of consumer goods because truckers must now travel longer routes, U.S. Transportation Secretary Pete Buttigieg said.
+The disruption is likely raise the cost of consumer goods because truckers must now travel longer routes, U.S. Transportation Secretary Pete Buttigieg said.

 Of the 160,000 vehicles a day that travel that section, 8% are trucks, Buttigieg said.